 This division’s role is twofold from an internal and external marketing standpoint: The team produces messaging via print and digital platforms to the public, ensuring a constant feed of new information and mission-focused storytelling to those who aren’t familiar with the ALA.
 The division also provides members with resources to present their unit activities in the best possible way locally, with access to free resources like Auxiliary magazine, the ALA blog, ALA eNews, ALA In the Know eBulletin, the national website, brochures, news release templates, and more.
 These media communication vehicles not only help our members successfully do their work without worry, but they also keep the general public up-to-date on the ALA’s mission outreach.

-Stephanie Holloway, Communications and Marketing Director
+Stephanie Holloway, Director of Communications and Marketing

 Aaron Meyer, Communications Manager

 Travis Perkins, Webmaster